eyolfson/project-blood-legion/README.md

 # Project Blood Legion

-A website for World of Warcraft Classic guilds.
+A website for World of Warcraft Classic guilds

 ## Setup